DHProgramming808/PolicyParser/README.md

 	Audit trail records specific inference settings, for reproducibility and diagnose issues with specific modules.

 	API factory pattern allows for a single controller to be able to handle different use-cases

+-CURRENT WIP

+	Inference error evaluation

+	identify which inference return correct matches, when they return incorrect matches, and when they miss correct codes